 Professor, Department of Microbiology & Immunology

 Research in our laboratory is focused on three areas of HIV/AIDS: HIV associated neurocognitive disorders (HAND), HIV replication mechanisms and RNA aptamers targeted to HIV.

-HIV Biology: We have a long-standing interest in in the early events of HIV-1 replication.
-In earlier work, we outlined the role of residues in the polymerase domain that determine the fidelity of DNA synthesis by RT.
-We are currently focused on cellular proteins that influence the viral reverse transcription process upon viral entry into a susceptible cell during infection.
+HIV Replication Mechanisms: We have a long-standing interest in elucidating the mechanistic basis of key steps in HIV-1 replication.
+In earlier work, we delineated the determinants of fidelity of DNA synthesis by RT.
+We are currently focused on the interaction between the cellular factors and viral proteins that are crucial for HIV-1 replication.

 RNA aptamers targeting HIV: For over a decade, we are developing and testing the efficacy of novel, anti-HIV-1 RNA aptamers to inhibit HIV-1 replication in cell culture.
-Aptamers are sequences isolated by the iterative process of SELEX that are highly specific to their targets.
-The most efficacious aptamers identified in our laboratory as well as combinations of them will then be tested in nonhuman primates (macaque).
+Aptamers are sequences isolated by the iterative process of SELEX and are highly specific to their targets.
+The most efficacious aptamers identified in our laboratory as well as combinations of them could be tested in nonhuman primates (macaques).
 We will introduce such aptamers into hematopoeitic stem cells, which will then be used in bone marrow transplantation followed by challenge with chimeric, pathogenic SHIVs.
 In earlier work, we have done considerable amount of work on anti-RT aptamers.
-We have now generated new aptamers to other viral targets including structural, catalytic and accessory proteins of HIV.
-We have shown that perturbing HIV-1 Gag and viral RNA interaction using anti-Gag aptamers has provided new insights showing that preventing Gag-RNA binding causes down-modulation of viral RNA metabolism thus inhibiting virus production.
+We have now generated new aptamers to other viral targets including structural, catalytic and accessory proteins of HIV (Gag, Protease and Nef).
+Perturbation of HIV-1 Gag and viral RNA interaction using anti-Gag aptamers has provided new insights showing that preventing Gag-RNA binding causes down-modulation of viral RNA thus inhibiting virus production.
 We are currently characterizing the Nef aptamers to understand the specific Nef functions in HIV replication that are affected by each aptamer.

 HIV-1 Replication Mechanisms